Disney Port Orleans Riverside Resort Review

 Port Orleans Riverside Resort Grounds

-The grounds at Disney Port Orleans are gorgeous.
+The grounds at this resort are gorgeous.
 Very grown-up and respectful.
 As a result, you won’t find any large animatronics, statues, or Disney-related items flanking the outdoor structures.
 There are a few nods to Princess Tiana here and there, this is not an overly “Disney” themed resort.
 While we love an elegant resort experience as much as the next person, we probably wouldn’t be coming to Disney if we didn’t expect some Disney thrown into the experience.
 This, however, is not a bad thing!
-Much like Animal Kingdom Lodge, the theming of this resort is plenty to hold its own, without a bunch of Disney characters thrown in.
+Much like one of our favorite Disney Resorts, Animal Kingdom Lodge, the theming of this resort is plenty to hold its own, without a bunch of Disney characters thrown in.

 Sassagoula Steamboat Company